finos/common-domain-model/docs/editing.md

 ---
 **Note:**
-A contribution should be a whole [releasable unit](#what-is-a-releasable-unit) and its size calibrated in accordance with the CDM's [agile development approach](development-approach.md).
+A contribution should be a whole [releasable unit](development-approach.md) and its size calibrated in accordance with the CDM's [agile development approach](development-approach.md).